 Attendance at school for both staff and students has been paramount in developing a positive learning culture at the school.
-Student attendance figures dipped significantly in 2020 (which is likely due to COVID), but has began to bounce back to pre-covid statistics.
+Student attendance figures dipped significantly due to COVID, but has began to bounce back to pre-covid statistics.
 Throughout the year there was a need to implement the Head Teacher Wellbeing to incorporate attendance into the role.
 This role was designed to implement strategies to improve data collection and also student attendance based on Department of Education systems and practices.
+The role continually changes depending on the response from parents.
+In 2022 the school designed and implemented an attendance tracking sheet that collates data for all students and informs the processes to follow up on attendance and wellbeing.
 We also liaised with other school executives from our feeder primary schools to design and implement better strategies and communications for the wider community.
 A school wide data collection regarding roll marking procedures and teacher understanding of the legalities relating to attendance was established and staff participated and made aware of their requirements.
 Specialist Indigenous programs were introduced to Shoalhaven High in 2019 (Clontarf) and 2021 (Nahla) aiming to increase student attendance and attainment.

-Student attendance increased 4% from 2020 to the end of 2021.
+Student attendance increased 20.7% (years 7-11) from Term 1 H2 2022 to Term 4 H1 (Attendance and engagement app in scout under cohort attendance with filters).
 Overall improvement was seen in students who regularly arrived late to school, particularly Stage 4 students - decreased by 2000 incidents.
-Term 1 - Term 3 staff attendance improved.
+2022 staff attendance has remained steady even with the COVID restrictions and isolation requirements in place.
 Staff attendance has a significant impact on the learning culture in the school as students are more settled in their classes due to their teacher being consistently present.
 Consistent staff attendance models school expectations to the students, and demonstrates a commitment to the students' education and wellbeing.
 The increase in staff attendance is a reflection of increased staff morale over the past 2 years.